Parish

 By the grace of God, and with constant motivation and persistence of the congregants, a Church was purchased in Briton ferry, Neath, Wales and dedicated to Almighty God on the 31st May to 1st of June 2019 by His Grace Dr. Mathews Mar Thimothios.

-Currently services are held thrice every month with one service conducted in Cardiff.
+The church holds services every Sunday throughout the month, with an additional service on the second Saturday of each month in Cardiff.
 The Parish today has all spiritual organizations in its enthusiastic involvement intended for the spiritual and religious needs of the specific group.
 These include Prayer Groups (St. Thomas and St. Davids) , Sunday School, Youth Movement, MMVS, AMOS etc. The Congregants are also actively involved in charitable activities.

 Place of Worship & Timings